doingWork234/MATLAB-Propeller-Generator/README.md

 Automated MATLAB based propeller generator using OpenProp, producing watertight hub and blade geometry that is ready for CFD meshing and analysis.
 Tested in Ansys.

-This generates a surface mesh, not the required volumetric based mesh needed for CFD analysis which can be done through Ansys spaceclaim.
+This script generates a surface mesh of the propeller, it does not generate a volumetric mesh which is needed for CFD analysis.
+However, volumetric meshing can be easily done through software such as Ansys Spaceclaim.